abbec/acervin.com/content/portfolio/maya_flocking/index.md

 ---
 title: Crowd plugin for Maya
-year: Current
+year: 2012
 image: ../shared/no_pic.png
 points: 3
 group: 3
 ---

-We are currently developing a crowd simulation plugin for Maya.
-It will feature an artist-friendly interface and Python scripting support.
+We developed a crowd simulation plugin for Maya.
+It features an artist-friendly interface and Python scripting support.

 ## Techniques ##
 - C++